top of page

 For lack of an official term, I call time markers that evoke the present tense "words of immediacy."

 Immediacy is the sense that the story is happening right now, that the narrator/POV character is relating the actions as they occur and has no prior knowledge of what's to come.
-(Some think this requires writing in present tense, but while present tense does heighten immediacy, this sense can also be achieved using past tense.)
+(Some think this requires writing in present tense, but while present tense can heighten immediacy, this sense can also be achieved using past tense.)

 Words of immediacy indicate that the speaker/narrator is talking about their present or from the vantage point of their present.
 These words always have a corresponding word/phrase that can be used to indicate temporal distance from the action instead.